cschiewek/devise_ldap_authenticatable/README.md

 On OS X, this is available out of the box.

 On Ubuntu, you can install OpenLDAP with `sudo apt-get install slapd ldap-utils`.
-If slapd runs under AppArmor, add an exception like this to `/etc/apparmor.d/local/usr.sbin.slapd` to let slapd read our configs.
+If slapd runs under AppArmor, add an exception like this to `/etc/apparmor.d/local/usr.sbin.slapd` to let slapd read our configs (reload using `sudo service apparmor reload` afterwardss).

-    /path/to/devise_ldap_authenticatable/spec/ldap/** rw,$
+    /path/to/devise_ldap_authenticatable/spec/ldap/** rw,

 To start hacking on `devise_ldap_authentication`, clone the github repository, start the test LDAP server, and run the rake test task: